 Newly planted hydrangeas need regular watering: 2 to 3 times per week if planted in the ground and most likely daily if in containers.
-Established plants will grow best and flower more prolifically if given adequate moisture through the flowering period; supplemental watering done weekly during the hottest, driest months will keep plants looking their best.
+Established plants will grow best and flower more prolifically if given adequate moisture through the flowering period.
+Supplemental watering done weekly during the hottest, driest months will keep plants looking their best.
 Plants exposed to hot, afternoon sun or reflective heat may show a partial wilt during mid-day sun, but this may not be an indication that they need water (I wilt in hot sun too!).
 Always check soil moisture levels before watering to avoid overwatering and/or causing disease problems.

 Ideal planting times are spring or fall to give the plants adequate time to establish healthy roots before summer’s heat and dry conditions.
 Fertilizing is generally done at least twice each year: once in early spring as new growth begins and again in late May or early June as flower buds appear and bloom cycle begins.
-A slow-release organic fertilizer such as G&B All Purpose is preferred over a synthetic such as 10-10-10, which often causes rapid growth leading to weak stems and floppy flowers.
+A slow-release organic fertilizer such as G&B All Purpose Fertilizer is preferred over a synthetic such as 10-10-10, which often causes rapid growth, leading to weak stems and floppy flowers.

-Before major pruning is done, it is important to know the three ways in which hydrangeas flower—those that bloom on new wood, those that flower on old wood, and now there are some newer selections that flower on new and old wood, and therefore require little or no pruning each year.
+Before major pruning is done, it is important to know the three ways in which hydrangeas flower—those that bloom on new wood, those that flower on old wood, and now there are some newer selections that flower on new and old wood, and therefore require little or no pruning each year!
 Old wood refers to branches that have been on the hydrangea since the summer before the current season.
 New wood refers to the branches that will develop on the plant during the current growing season.

 Method 1: For hydrangeas that bloom on old wood (last year’s branches).
 Prune these plants only in the summer before late August; before they set their bloom buds for the next year.
 This group of hydrangeas produces flower buds around late August, September, or October for the following summer’s blooms.
 If those stems are removed (pruned) in the fall, winter, or spring, the bloom buds will be removed and there may be little or no bloom the following summer.
 Examples: H. macrophylla ‘Nikko Blue’ or ‘Glowing Embers’, H. quercifolia

-- Method 2: For hydrangeas that flower on new wood (new branches).
+Method 2: For hydrangeas that flower on new wood (new branches).
 Prune these plants in the late summer after they have bloomed.
 They should not be pruned in the spring when they are preparing to flower because you will cut off the buds.
 Examples: H. arborescens ‘Annabelle’, H. paniculata

-- Method 3: For hydrangeas that flower on both new and old wood.
+Method 3: For hydrangeas that flower on both new and old wood.
 Prune these plants only if they’re getting too large for the space or if you want to remove old flowers.
 The best time to prune them is after they flower in late summer.
 If you prune them much beyond late August, you will risk removing flower buds that are developing on current branches.
 Examples: H. macrophylla ‘Endless Summer’, ‘L.A.
 Pistachio’